 However, you can choose not to have your baby screened.
 You'll need to tell your midwife or public health nurse (PHN) when you are offered screening.

 They will ask you to sign an 'opt-out' form.
 The form says you understand the risks of not having your baby screened.

 If you change your mind

-If you change your mind later and decide to have your baby screened, contact your local public health nurse or GP.
+If you change your mind later and decide to have your baby screened, contact your local PHN or GP.
 They can arrange screening for your baby at any stage.